MoBakour/peeko/api.md

 #### - [GET] /video/download/videoData<span style="color:darkred">?videoKey=<span style="color:red">{{ video key }}</span>&userId=<span style="color:red">{{ user id }}</span></span>

 This route gets a video data from the server.
-(It gets the video data only and not the video itself)
+(It gets the video data only and not the video itself).

 The userId is required to decide whether the user has the video liked or not to decide whether the like button should appear as liked or unliked in the UI.